A Point of No Return – Osho

 The world is complete illusion, yet nothing exists which might be called illusion.

 The world that you have created through your mind is illusory, but there is another world which is not your creation.
-When your mind disappears you discover that world: the world of suchness.
+When your mind disappears, you discover that world: the world of suchness.
 That is a totally different experience.
 No words can describe it.
 Thousands of mystics have tried to describe it, but nobody has ever been able and nobody will ever be able to describe it.
 It is so mysterious; it is so beautiful that all words fall short.
 No poetry reaches to its level, no music even touches its feet.

 The perfect light of this wisdom enlightens one.